The General Data Protection Regulation (GDPR) is a European privacy law that took effect on May 25, 2018.

 Ecwid collects and processes personal data in a compliant manner.
 However, it is your responsibility to comply with GDPR requirements when you collect and process personal data from your EU customers.
 Under the new regulation, personal data is defined as any information that can be used to directly or indirectly identify a person.
 This includes: a name, a photo, an email address, an IP address, bank details, posts on social networking websites, medical information, and even random codes that are assigned to users to gather analytics, conduct A/B tests, and more.

 Get clear consent before collecting any data

 To require your customers accept your terms of service before checkout, enable the Show "I agree with Terms & Conditions" checkbox at checkout checkbox in your Ecwid Control Panel → Settings → General → Legal Pages.
 This feature ensures all orders include a confirmation of consent.
 As it is impossible to place an order without agreeing to Terms and Conditions, the fact that an order is placed is a confirmation of consent.

 Provide customers with the right to access their data

 This means you must provide your customers with a copy of their personal data in an easily readable and portable format.
-If requested to provide personal data, Ecwid can give you the information that it stores.
+You can access the customers' personal data right in your Ecwid Control Panel.
+If you need help with getting and providing the data, Ecwid can give you the information that it stores.
 You should also take into consideration any third party services you use who may have access to your customers’ personal data.